Sophie Ellis-Bextor: Other projects

-In 2001 Ellis-Bextor auditioned for the 2001 film Moulin Rouge! for the character, Satine.
-In 2007 she appeared at Christmas in the Robbie the Reindeer episode, "Close Encounters of the Herd Kind".
+In 2001 Ellis-Bextor auditioned for the 2001 film Moulin Rouge! for the character Satine.
+In 2007, she appeared at Christmas in the Robbie the Reindeer episode "Close Encounters of the Herd Kind".
 She was depicted as a female alien at the closure of the story singing the song "Supersonic", the last track on her third solo studio album Trip the Light Fantastic.
-In November of the same year she also launched the npower Greener Schools Programme, which aims to give schools in the UK a 'green makeover' by providing free energy audits, implementing tailor-made energy efficiency measures to reduce their carbon footprint, and educating children on how to be greener She launched Capital Radio's Capital 95.8 'Lights Out London' campaign, which asks Londoners to switch off their lights for one hour in a bid to save 750 MWh and send a message to the world on the importance of climate change.
+In November of the same year, she also launched the npower Greener Schools Programme, which aims to give schools in the UK a "green makeover" by providing free energy audits, implementing tailor-made energy efficiency measures to reduce their carbon footprint, and educating children on how to be greener.
+In 2007 she launched Capital Radio's Capital 95.8 "Lights Out London" campaign, which asked Londoners to switch off their lights for one hour in a bid to save 750 MWh and send a message to the world on the importance of climate change.

 In 2008 she featured in the short musical film The Town that Boars Me by photographer Ben Charles Edwards.
 The film also features Jodie Harsh, Kelly Osbourne and Zandra Rhodes.
 The film was produced by Glass Loves and Shoot to Kill Productions and was set to début at the Portobello Film Festival.
 The same year she fronted a campaign for The Children's Society encouraging people to log onto the Hundreds and Thousands of Childhood Memories website to donate their favourite childhood memory.
 In May 2008 she was hired by cosmetics brand Rimmel to be one of their new faces.
 A song of hers, "Sophia Loren", was featured in one of the Rimmel London television adverts for the line "Sexy Curves".
 She appeared as an advocate for Verdi on BBC World News classical music programme Visionaries.
 She was a contestant in the eleventh series of the televised dance competition Strictly Come Dancing in late 2013.
 She was partnered with Brendan Cole and reached the final, placing fourth.